Nanostructured multiferroic liquids: on the way to fluid ferroelectric magnets: Discussion and outlook

-Low compatibility of the mNPs with the bulk N$_{\rm{F}}$ can be explained by the frustration imposed by the polar symmetry of the director and the anchoring conditions.
-Uniform director alignment would require either asymmetric anchoring of the director at the mNP’s surface, or the formation of complex defect structures containing director inversion walls.
-In the latter case, high penalties in electrostatic energy arise due to the localised splay domains resulting in polarisation splay and induction of bound charges $\rho_{\mathrm{b}}=-\nabla\cdot \mathbf{P}$.
-Within the defect lines, however, the molecular order is isotropic and the mNPs can form 1D magnetised structures (Fig.~\ref{fig:schemes}c).
-Additional charge at the mNPs surfaces stabilises oblique anchoring of the nematic director at the defect lines (Fig.~\ref{fig:schemes}a).
+Low compatibility of the nanoplatelets with the bulk N$_{\rm{F}}$ can be explained by the frustration imposed by the polar symmetry of the director and the anchoring conditions.
+Uniform director alignment in ferromagnetic nematics necessitates orthogonal anchoring of the polar director at the nanoplatelet surface, which can be either asymmetric (Fig.\ref{fig:schemes}a) or symmetric (Fig.\ref{fig:schemes}b).
+Asymmetric anchoring preserves the continuity of the polar director across the nanoplatelet, maintaining a uniform orientation above and below.
+In contrast, symmetric orthogonal anchoring disrupts this symmetry, requiring the formation of complex defect structures—specifically, director inversion walls—to satisfy the uniform far-field alignment (Fig.~\ref{fig:schemes}b).
+In the latter scenario, substantial electrostatic energy penalties arise due to the emergence of localised splay domains, which induce polarisation splay and the generation of bound charges $\rho_{\mathrm{b}}=-\nabla\cdot \mathbf{P}$.
+The planar anchoring would reduce the distortion energy costs, leaving two charged defects and two topological charges at the opposite sides of the platelet (Fig.~\ref{fig:schemes}c).
+In both cases, a and b, the particles have a dipolar property, favouring the self-assembly of particles in dipolar chains.

+Defect lines with isotropic order within the cores may favour 1D magnetised structures of nanoplatelets like those proposed on the sketch in Fig.~\ref{fig:schemes}d.
+Additional charge at the nanoplatelets' surfaces would stabilise oblique anchoring of the nematic director at the defect lines.

-The high affinity of nanoparticles to the disclination lines is the driving force for their self-assembly in the magnetic nanochains (Fig.~\ref{fig:schemes}c).
-Such one-dimensional magnetic threads form entangled 3D networks with loops and knots (Fig.~\ref{fig:schemes}b).
-The external magnetic field brings about the restructuring of the network, and the coupling between the magnetisation and the nematic director controls the polar state resulting in the magnetoelectric effect.
-To sustain the remanent magnetisation, the topology of the network should be compatible with the vectorial property.
-Since the orientation of the lines is given by the 1D magnetic order of the mNPs, the remanent magnetisation will be sustained for the lines pinned at the substrate or locked by the neighbouring knots (Fig.~\ref{fig:schemes}d-f).
+In the proposed scenarios, the nanoplatelets themselves can initiate the formation of the disclination lines and their self-assembly.
+Also the high affinity of nanoparticles to the disclination lines can be responsible for the formation of the magnetic nanochains which turn into entangled 3D networks with loops and knots.

+The external magnetic field brings about the restructuring of the network observed in the experiment.
+The coupling between the magnetisation and the nematic director controls the polar state, resulting in the magnetoelectric effect.
+To sustain the remanent magnetisation, the topology of the network should be compatible with the vectorial symmetry.
+Since the orientation of the lines is given by the 1D magnetic order of the nanoplatelets, the remanent magnetisation will be sustained for the lines pinned at the substrate or locked by the neighbouring knots as suggested in the scheme Fig.~\ref{fig:schemes}e-g.